WillieCubed/parlipro/README.md

 ### About

-SimpleChair is an interactive tool to conduct meetings using Robert's Rules of Order in realtime.
+ParliPro is an interactive tool to conduct meetings using Robert's Rules of Order in realtime.
 It consists of a meeting runner view, a companion projector view, and a participant view.